yanmomomimomo/Mood_Bot_UoG/README.md

 This technology stack combination balances efficient development, excellent user experience, and maintainability, making it ideal for IoT control panel applications.

+### Emotion Detection
+#### 1. Project Motivation

+This project aims to build an emotion regulation software that can run on Raspberry Pi.
+The system detects a human face through a video camera, recognizes the current emotion of the person, and gives corresponding reactions.
+It enhances human-computer interaction and helps people cope with negative emotions such as anger, sadness, fear, or tiredness.

+#### 2. Planned Delivery Content

+- Main coding will be done in C++.
+- The system runs on Raspbian OS based on Debian Bookworm on a Raspberry Pi 5 with 4GB memory.
+- Video frames are captured via a video camera using OpenCV and faces and emotions are detected at about 10 FPS.
+- Upon detecting happy emotions, the system displays a happy emoji and phrases like “You are happy and I am happy too” and plays a notification sound.
+- For negative emotions, it displays a sad emoji with comforting words like “do not be sad.”
+- If the person looks very tired, it suggests taking a rest.

+#### 3. Related Work

+- A facial emotion recognition system mainly consists of face detection and emotion recognition.
+- Common face detection methods include SSD, YOLO, OpenCV Haar, and MediaPipe.
+- Emotion recognition often uses CNN-based neural networks or vision transformers.
+- Considering the constraints of Raspberry Pi 5 (4GB RAM), real-time performance, and C++ implementation, MediaPipe detection was chosen.
+- MediaPipe uses a TensorFlowLite int8 quantized Blazeface model that is fast, memory efficient, and effective.

+#### 4. Development Progress

+##### a.
+Hardware Selection

+- Main board: Raspberry Pi 5
+  - Features a 64-bit quad-core Arm Cortex-A76 processor at 2.4 GHz, delivering up to 3x the performance of its predecessor.
+  - Supports graphics-intensive tasks like 4K video playback and 3D rendering.
+  - The 4GB memory model is used.
+- Camera: Logitech USB HD webcam C270
+  - Provides reliable 720p HD video with autofocus for sharp images under moderate lighting.
+  - Compatible with Raspberry Pi 5 and OpenCV.

+##### b.
+Software Design

+- Development environment: Qt Creator
+- GUI library: Qt5
+- Build toolchains: bazel, cmake, GNU configured
+- Libraries: Qt5, OpenCV from Ubuntu source, MediaPipe from GitHub
+- Software process: Two threads
+  - GUI thread: displays interface, video frames, and emotion reactions
+  - Background thread: detects faces, extracts face regions, runs emotion recognition model
+- Emotion recognition model: MobileNetV3-Small optimized using Adam optimizer and cross-entropy in PyTorch
+- Dataset: RAF-DB plus additional tired-face images, split into training and validation sets
+- Model accuracy: 83% on validation set
+- Model converted to ONNX format for efficient inference using ONNX Runtime
+- Sound playback via Qt Multimedia library
+- Final integration and build with bazel toolchain

+#### 5. Performance Evaluation

+- Runs smoothly on Raspberry Pi 5 at ~10 FPS with no crashes during tests.
+- Accurately detects single faces in camera view.
+- Emotion recognition results are satisfactory with correct identification of varied facial expressions.
+- Weakness: tired face recognition is less accurate.

+#### 6. Remaining Tasks in Final Project Demonstration and Report

+- The system effectively performs face detection and emotion recognition with appropriate responses.
+- It operates well on Raspberry Pi 5 and has promising applications and development potential.
+- Future work includes improving emotion recognition performance, especially for tired faces.